 October 11, 1988: Werder Bremen 5-0 Dinamo Berlin

-Prior to Deportivo's heroics, the previous team to recover from a three-goal deficit was Werder Bremen, who won a battle against East German rivals Dinamo Berlin in a highly politicised clash in 1988.
+Prior to Deportivo's heroics, the last team to recover from a three-goal deficit was Werder Bremen, who won a battle against East German rival Dinamo Berlin in a highly politicized clash in 1988.

-It was a strong Dinamo who got the better of the first leg, running out 3-0 winners thanks to goals from Andreas Thom and Thomas Doll, as well as Frank Pastor.
+It was a strong Dinamo which got the better of the first leg, running out to a 3-0 win thanks to goals from Andreas Thom and Thomas Doll, as well as Frank Pastor.

-If Werder had been out-played in the first game, they were all over their rivals from the other side of the Berlin Wall in the second encounter.
+If Werder had been outplayed in the first game, it was all over its rival from the other side of the Berlin Wall in the second encounter.
 Michael Kutzop got the ball rolling midway through the first half, but it wasn't until the second 45 that the hosts really kicked on.
 Guenter Hermann and Karl-Heinz Riedle got the tie back on terms before Manfred Burgsmuller and Thomas Schaaf (pictured above) completed a remarkable recovery late on.

-Having previously retrieved a similar scoreline in the Uefa Cup against Spartak Moscow one season before, Werder gained a reputation as being dangerous underdogs and the 'miracles of the Wesser' have been repeated several times since.
+Having previously retrieved a similar scoreline in the UEFA Cup against Spartak Moscow one season before, Werder gained a reputation as being a dangerous underdog and the 'miracles of the Wesser' have been repeated several times since.